 You might just surprise yourself at how much you enjoy it.

 One of my favorite things to do in the fall is to visit a local brewery.
-Want to know what’s even more fun?
-Traveling to a new city and visiting a local brewery!
+I love, love, love me some pumpkin beer!
+It’s so dang good!

 67. Get up early and watch the sunrise.